 Many people assume that the higher price of the Giclee and Photo Inkjet Prints means a higher quality print.
 However, the answer actually has to do with production costs.

-The Photographic Printing process has been highly optimized for a digital workflow, meaning that it takes a lot less hand holding to make a Photographic Print than it does to make a Giclee or Photo Inkjet Print.
-We also don't need to spend any money on inks because there is no ink involved in the Photographic Printing process.
+The Photographic and Inkjet Printing process has been highly optimized for a digital workflow, meaning that it takes a lot less hand holding to make a Photographic or an Inkjet Print than it does to make a Giclee Fine Art Print.
 Whenever we save money, we always pass those savings on to you in terms of lower prices.

 Archival Quality Prints